iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

     - If you try to send this 150 USDT to Avalanche, it will exceed the amount currently locked in the Avalanche USDT Bridge contract; therefore, you can't execute such a transfer.
     - Reduce the amount you attempt to send until it is below the Limit.

-For any further questions or issues, please visit the XXXXXX Discord.
+For any further questions or support, please visit the [LayerZero Discord](https://discord-layerzero.netlify.app/discord).

 ## ShimmerBridge Token Addresses

 ### LayerZero ShimmerBridge Wrapped Tokens on Shimmer Evm